Understanding and Improving Length Generalization in Hierarchical Sparse Attention Models: Preliminary

 A critical design choice lies in how these selected chunks are weighted, as this determines how the retrieval signal is backpropagated.
 The weighting function $w_{t,i}$ is zero for all non-selected chunks.
-For the selected chunks, the weights are assigned according to distinct strategies for NSA (Eq.~\ref{eq:weight_nsa}), DRT (Eq.~\ref{eq:weight_drt}), and RAMba (Eq.~\ref{eq:weight_hsa}).
+For the selected chunks, the weights are assigned according to distinct strategies for NSA (Eq.~\ref{eq:weight_nsa}), GCA (Eq.~\ref{eq:weight_drt}), and HSA (Eq.~\ref{eq:weight_hsa}).
 Let $\mathcal{S}_t = \{s_{t,i}\}_{i \in \mathcal{I}_t}$.